WriteThemFirst/approvals-java/README.md

 # Help/Contribute

-This project is completely open to any contributions! *(and remember: feedbacks are valuable contributions!)*
+This project is completely open to any contributions!
+*(and remember: feedback is a valuable contribution!)*

 Do not hesitate to: